 Associate Professor Susan Evans has dedicated her life to helping women and girls who experience pelvic pain and menstrual issues.
-A practitioner, researcher, philanthropist, volunteer, advocate and mentor, Susan is a true pioneer in women's health and gynaecology.
+A practitioner, researcher, philanthropist, volunteer, advocate and mentor, 62-year-old Susan is a true pioneer in women's health and gynaecology.
 Her book Endometriosis and Pelvic Pain has helped women who experience pelvic pain to understand their treatment options.